-We have audited the financial statements of the Secretariat of the Pacific Regional Environment Programme (the Secretariat), which comprise: the statement of financial position as at 31 December, 2021; the core fund statement of comprehensive income, statement of changes in funds and reserves, and statement of cash flows for the year ended 31 December 2021; and notes to the financial statements, including a summary of significant accounting policies as set out on pages 9 to 27.
+We have audited the financial statements of the Secretariat of the Pacific Regional Environment Programme (the Secretariat), which comprise:

+- the statement of financial position as at 31 December 2022; - the core fund statement of comprehensive income, statement of changes in funds and reserves, and statement of cash flows for the year ended 31 December 2022; and - notes to the financial statements, including a summary of significant accounting policies as set out in note 2 of the financial statement.

-In our opinion the accompanying financial statements present fairly, in all material respects, the financial position of the Secretariat as at 31 December, 2021 and (of) its financial performance and its cash flows for the year ended 31 December 2021 in accordance with International Financial Reporting Standards (IFRSs).
+In our opinion the accompanying financial statements present fairly, in all material respects, the financial position of the Secretariat as at December 31, 2022, and (of) its financial performance and its cash flows for the year ended 31 December 2022 in accordance with International Financial Reporting Standards (IFRSs).